kenstott/hasura-proxy-server/README.md

 # hasura-proxy-server

-A simple solution which proxies a Hasura GraphQL Engine (HGE).
+Add new features and capabilities your Hasura GraphQL endpoint using the Hasura Proxy Server.

 The HGE is a phenomenal low-code product that lets you generate GraphQL endpoints at a fraction of the cost of many other tools.